blm849/networkcontainertesting/README.md

 ### To test it in an IBM Kubernetes cluster

 Assuming you have a cluster running already, and you have the ibmcloud command on your machine,  do the following:
 1. Login.
-Enter: ibmcloud login
+Enter: ibmcloud login (I like to login with the --sso option)
-2. Assuming your cluster is running in US South, enter: ibmcloud target -r  us-south (Washington and Toronto are in us-east)
+2. Assuming your cluster is running in US South, enter: ibmcloud target -r  us-south (Washington and Toronto are in us-east) (You may not need this)
 3. Check your cluster is available.
 Enter: ibmcloud cs clusters Mine is called cloudnativedev.
-4. Enter: ibmcloud ks cluster-config cloudnativedev
+4. Enter: ibmcloud ks cluster config --cluster cloudnativedev
-5. Run the export command that comes back.
-6. Login to the container registry.
-Enter: sudo ibmcloud cr login
+5. Login to the container registry.
+Enter: ibmcloud cr login
-7. Get a list of your namespaces.
-Enter: sudo ibmcloud cr namespace-list (mine is blm849namespace)
+6. Get a list of your namespaces.
+Enter:  ibmcloud cr namespace-list (mine is blm849namespace)
-8. Build your image using the information that came back.
-Enter: sudo ibmcloud cr build -t registry.ng.bluemix.net/blm849namespace/hello-world:1 .
+7. Build your image using the information that came back.
+Enter: docker build --no-cache  -t ca.icr.io/blm849namespace/hello-world:1 .
-Note the ".ng." in the URL.
-That refers to US South.
-Also try and use a unique tag.
+Try and use a unique tag.
 I am using "1" here but if you use the same tag over and over again, you may have issues with your deployment not being updated.
+8. Push it to the container registry: docker push ca.icr.io/blm849namespace/hello-world:1
-9. Deploy the app to a single pod with the name hello-world-deployment .
-Enter: kubectl run hello-world-deployment --image=registry.ng.bluemix.net/blm849namespace/hello-world:1
+9. Deploy the app to a single pod with the name hello-world-deployment.
+Enter: kubectl run hello-world-deployment --image=ca.icr.io/blm849namespace/hello-world:1
 10. Make the app available to the world.
 Enter: kubectl expose deployment/hello-world-deployment --type=NodePort --port=8080 --name=hello-world-service --target-port=8080
 11. Determine what the nodeport is.
 Enter: kubectl describe service hello-world-service